View & Edit Students: Overview

 • Any changes to a student’s CAASPP test assignments will be reflected in TOMS on the day following the requested change.

-• The Test Assignment Status displays “In Progress” until the test assignment is processed.
+• The Test Assignment Status column displays “In Progress” until the test assignment is processed.

 • Once the test assignment has been processed, the Test Assignment Status displays “Assigned.”